“The Son of Man” by Charles L. O’Donnell

 During World War I, O’Donnell served as a military chaplain, stationed first in Austria, then in Italy.
 When he returned, he continued teaching at the University Notre Dame up until 1928, when he became president, successfully steering his predecessor’s campus expansion projects through the Great Depression.
 He filled that role until his death from a strep infection in 1934.
 He was forty-nine.

-2. ^ According to Alan Millard, professor emeritus of Semitic languages, personal ownership of scripture scrolls among the Jews of ancient Palestine was probably only for the well-to-do.
+2.^ According to Alan Millard, professor emeritus of Semitic languages at the University of Liverpool, personal ownership of scripture scrolls among the Jews of ancient Palestine was probably only for the well-to-do.
 He estimates that a complete Hebrew Bible would occupy fifteen to twenty scrolls and cost about half a year’s wages—not exorbitant, but not cheap either.
-See the book Reading and Writing in the Time of Jesus (Sheffield Academic, 2000).
+See the book Reading and Writing in the Time of Jesus (Sheffield, UK: Sheffield Academic, 2000).